 While for home users, losing access to some of the latest jokes and funny pictures can be annoying, it’s more of a problem if you lose all the emails relating to planning a family wedding.
 And for businesses with customer contacts and contract details on email, it’s even more of disaster.

 It’s important to know that you will always have access, no matter what’s happening.
 Luckily, there are several web and cloud services that include email backup.
-We also have a guide on how to backup email for Gmail and Outlook users.
+We also have a guide on how to backup email for Gmail and Outlook users (read our dedicated guide for backing up your Outlook emails).

 DropMyEmail is an email backup service that works automatically.
 Login with Facebook, Twitter or your Google account to get started and you can be backing up within seconds.
 It works with multiple email accounts and after the first backup it continues to keep your email backup in sync.
 All you have to do is enter your email ID and password or mail server name and protocol so it can log into any of dozens of email providers.
 It even backs up email attachments and allows you to filter them by file type for easy searching and sharing.